 Do not forget to replace mywebsite.com with your domain.

-Then save your modifications and upload the document to your site.
+Then save your modifications and upload the file to your site.

-Now you can see your site and attempt to log into and this could have fixed the problem for you.
+Now you can see your site and attempt to log into.

 Delete .htaccess Document in WordPress